tynguyen/arm64v8_nodes/README.md

 You can now push the ipk package to the VOXL and install with opkg however you like.
 To do this over ADB, you may use the included helper script: install_on_voxl.sh.
 Do this outside of docker as your docker image probably doesn't have usb permissions for ADB.

+Note that this only work with packages created inside the official emulator (ROS indigo).
+For ROS melodic packages, use other method.

 ```bash
 ~/git/voxl-vision-px4$ ./install_on_voxl.sh